Search engine: Archie

 The first web search engine was Archie, created in 1990 by Alan Emtage, a student at McGill University in Montreal.

-The primary method of storing and retrieving files was via the File Transfer Protocol (FTP).
-This was (and still is) a system that specified a common way for computers to exchange files over the Internet.
-It works like this: An administrator decides that they want to make files available from their computer.
+The primary method of storing and retrieving files was via the File Transfer Protocol (FTP), a communication protocol specifying a common way for computers to exchange files over the Internet.
+It works like this: an administrator decides that they want to make files available from their computer.
 They set up a program on their computer, called an FTP server.
 When someone on the Internet wants to retrieve a file from this computer, they connect to it via another program called an FTP client.
 Any FTP client program can connect with any FTP server program as long as the client and server programs both fully follow the specifications set forth in the FTP protocol.

 Initially, anyone who wanted to share a file had to set up an FTP server in order to make the file available to others.
 Later, "anonymous" FTP sites became repositories for files, allowing all users to post and retrieve them.

 Even with archive sites, many important files were still scattered on small FTP servers.
 These files could be located only by the Internet equivalent of word of mouth: Somebody would post an e-mail to a message list or a discussion forum announcing the availability of a file.

 Archie changed all that.
 It combined a script-based data gatherer, which fetched site listings of anonymous FTP files, with a regular expression matcher for retrieving file names matching a user query.
 (4) In other words, Archie's gatherer scoured FTP sites across the Internet and indexed all of the files it found.
 Its regular expression matcher provided users with access to its database.

 Veronica

 In 1993, the University of Nevada System Computing Services group developed Veronica.
 It was created as a type of searching device similar to Archie but for Gopher files.
 Another Gopher search service, called Jughead, appeared a little later, probably for the sole purpose of rounding out the comic-strip triumvirate.
 Jughead is an acronym for Jonzy's Universal Gopher Hierarchy Excavation and Display, although, like Veronica, it is probably safe to assume that the creator backed into the acronym.
-Jughead's functionality was pretty much identical to Veronica's, although it appears to be a little rougher around the edges.
+Jughead's functionality was almost identical to Veronica's, although it appears to be a little rougher around the edges.